November 21, 2024

 “I would really love to see our power grid be smart today,” Huang said.
 “Our nation’s power grid was built a long time ago because we’re one of the earliest countries to become prosperous, and that power grid could benefit from the insertion of artificial intelligence and smart technology into it.
 And that smart grid would … help us properly provision technology to the right places.”

-A Constellation executive asked Huang whether he agreed with some who have argued that new data centers should add clean power to the grid, as opposed to using what is already available for their purposes.
-The largest nuclear plant owner, in addition to reopening Three Mile Island, is interested in co-locating data centers with plants that are still in operation, which FERC and other regulators are examining.
+A Constellation executive asked Huang whether he agreed with some who have argued that new data centers should add clean power to the grid, as opposed to using what already is available for their purposes.
+The largest nuclear plant owner, in addition to reopening Three Mile Island, is interested in co-locating data centers with plants that still are in operation, which FERC and other regulators are examining.
 (See Talen Energy Deal with Data Center Leads to Cost Shifting Debate at FERC.)

 “Building the AI infrastructure of our country is a vital national interest,” Huang said.
 “And although it consumes energy to train the models, the models that are created will do the work much more energy efficiently.
 And so, when you think about the longitudinal lifespan of an AI, the energy efficiency and the productivity gains that we’ll get from it, from an industry, from our society is going to be incredible.”